biplobmanna/biplobmanna.github.io/_posts/2022-08-19-writing-a-simple-linux-kernel-module.md

 ## 1. Setup a Virtualization software

 The logic was simple.
-I am currenly rocking **_Kubuntu-22.04_** and I don't want to mess around with the _kernel_ of my main system.
+I am currently rocking **_Kubuntu-22.04_** and I don't want to mess around with the _kernel_ of my main system.
 Therefore, I needed a virtualization software to run some Linux OS, and use that for the fiddling around with the custom kernel module.

 I've used virtualization softwares like VirtualBox, VMware before, but this time I wanted to try out _QEMU_